chaunm/node-actors-prototype/actors/logic-cloud/registrar.md

 }
 ```

-**response** Upon finishing these requests, it should send a response to the sender's `/:response` mailbox:
+**response** Upon finishing these requests, it should send a response to the sender's `/:response` endpoint:

 ```js
 {